NorthernWidget/DS3231/CHANGLOG.md

 - Added `tests` directory for rudimentary unit tests
 - Added Arduino test script for `getAXTime()` methods
 - Introduced Changelog
+- PR #66 fixes a bug in setEpoch() and adds an example

 ## v1.1.1